How a Skyocean Trade Works

 When you fund a slice of a trade:

-• You see the full trade — commodity, origin, destination, counterparties, amount, payment method, expected settlement date — before you commit.
+• You see the full trade before you commit — commodity, origin, destination, counterparties, amount, payment method, expected settlement date — and, on mixed trades, the institutional cushion already in place.

-• You see whether the trade is partially pre-funded by institutional capital (mixed) or fully retail-funded, and what reward is offered.
+• You see whether the trade is partially pre-funded by institutional capital or fully retail-funded, and what financing return is offered for that cycle.

-• Your deposit is escrowed in a smart contract, not held by Skyocean.
+• Your tokens are locked in a trade-specific smart contract, not held by Skyocean.
+They never leave that contract until DKG verification is complete.

-• The contract releases your principal and reward only when the shipment has been independently verified by customs, inspectors, and forwarders, and the buyer has paid.
+• The contract releases your principal and the cycle’s financing return only when the shipment has been independently verified by customs, inspectors, and forwarders, and the buyer has paid.

 • You do not fund trades that are fully institutional.
 Those trades are not open to retail.

 Retail financing is designed to mirror real-world trade risk, not speculative exposure.
-You are lending against a specific, verified shipment with specific payment terms.
+You are participating in a specific, verified shipment with specific payment terms — not a fund, not an index, not an abstract yield product.

 Frequently asked questions